Vapor Intrusion: A hidden risk for new developments

 - Any site where USTs (underground storage tanks) are leaking

-Developers and Property owners should also keep in mind that vacant properties may contain VOC contamination.
+Developers and property owners should also keep in mind that vacant properties may contain VOC contamination.
 As you can see in the illustration above, wind effects, groundwater flow, and stack effects (pressure differences inside and outside a building caused by differences in indoor and outdoor temperatures) are all factors when assessing vapor intrusion.

 Sampling and Analysis of Vapor Intrusion